google/turbinia/turbinia/api/client/docs/TurbiniaRequestsApi.md

 Create Request

 Create a new Turbinia request.
 Args:   request (turbinia.api.schema.request): JSON object from the HTTP POST data       matching the schema defined for a Turbinia Request.
 The schema is used       by pydantic for field validation.
 Raises:   ValidationError: if the Request object contains invalid data.
+HTTPException: If pre-conditions are not met.

 ### Example